Plan Your Visit

 Chicago Public Transportation Options

 The Museum is easily accessible via public transportation.
 To find the most efficient route, check Google Maps and use the public transportation (“transit”) filter.
-Links to Chicagoland’s public transportation (CTA Yellow Line, Metra and Pace) systems are below.
+Links to Chicagoland’s public transportation systems (CTA, Metra, and Pace) systems are below.

 Get Directions from Google Pace Tickets Metra Tickets